A 6-Module Online, Interactive Workshop

 By the end of this workshop, my goal is for you to understand key concepts in survival analysis, and be able to choose, run, assess, and interpret the most common types of graphs and models on your own.

-— You are an intermediate user of statistics and you want to put a powerful statistical skill into your toolbox
+- Are an intermediate user of statistics and you want to put a powerful statistical skill into your toolbox

-— You are interested in a practical, intuitive understanding of the concepts, steps, and interpretation of survival analysis so you can apply it in your own work
+- Are interested in a practical, intuitive understanding of the concepts, steps, and interpretation of survival analysis so you can apply it in your own work

-— You are comfortable with statistical concepts like hypothesis testing, conditional probability, confidence intervals, testing assumptions, and model building
+- Are comfortable with statistical concepts like hypothesis testing, conditional probability, confidence intervals, testing assumptions, and model building

-— You understand and have experience running linear regression and simple analysis of variance models
+- Understand and have experience running linear regression and simple analysis of variance models

-— You analyze data in a field that sometimes includes time-to-event data, like education, psychology, medicine, engineering, sociology, etc.
+- Analyze data in a field that sometimes includes time-to-event data, like education, psychology, medicine, engineering, sociology, etc.

-— You do not measure time to events in your data sets
+- Do not measure time to events in your data sets

-— You do not encounter censored data in your work
+- Do not encounter censored data in your work

-— You are a statistician and are looking for a mathematical, theory-based understanding of survival analysis
+- Are a statistician and are looking for a mathematical, theory-based understanding of survival analysis

-— You are a complete beginner at statistics and have never run any regression model
+- Are a complete beginner at statistics and have never run any regression model

 “It was a very thorough set of workshops, a good pace, and it should prove to be an asset to my future data analysis projects.”